-Peace spoilers score in 2018, but provoke greater clamor for genuine peace
+Peace spoilers block crucial talks, but provoke greater clamor for genuine peace

 Photo: Raymond Panaligan/Altermidya